Jim Lyall (American football)

 James M. Lyall (born June 25, 1952) is an American former college football player and coach.
 He was most recently the head football coach at Siena Heights University, a position he held from 2011 until May 2016.
 Lyall was the head football coach at Adrian College from 1990 to 2009.
 He played as a defensive tackle for the University of Michigan under head coach Bo Schembechler from 1970 to 1973.
+As a senior, he was awarded Champion of the Year by the Michigan coaching staff.

 Coaching career

 Adrian

 Lyall was the head football coach at Adrian College in Adrian, Michigan.
 He held that position for 20 seasons, from 1990 until 2009.
 His coaching record at Adrian was 97–92–1.

 Lyall was fired in November 2009.
 The program had improved considerably over the previous eight years, with a vastly improved roster, a 55–25 record, and five runner-up finishes in the Michigan Intercollegiate Athletic Association.
 Jim Deere, an assistant coach under Lyall, was hired as the new head coach.